brianswinkels/fhir-cow-ig/input/pagecontent/background.md

 * **Requesting additional information** providers who receive a request for service may find that additional specific information is needed.
 That information may not laready exist in the patient's chart, and often that information of interest is not _always_ necessary to a given type of service.
 * **Orchestration and tracking** - coordinating which actor has the baton, monitoring the overall status of a referral, managing the earlier steps, etc.
 * **Closing the loop** - sharing the outcome (and parital outcomes), such as a consult note, an imaging result, a proposed plan of care, etc.

+### Scope of this IG
+Orders, Referrals, and Transfers can be challenging today for many reasons.
+The below is informational background and may not be comprehensive.
+Only some of the challenges described below are addressed as part of this implementation guide.

 #### Aspects Included in this IG
 Not all of these steps apply to a given workflow for orders, transfers, or referrals, but the IG aims to provide guidance for how the following could be accomplished in FHIR